 Do not go away.

-And let's go back to the phones.
+Hey, let's go back to the phone's Rush Libos serving humanity.

-If you ought to be on the program.
+It's 800-282-2882 if you ought to be on the program.

-Vitor drove a van in the Obama campaign.
+Yeah, Vitor drove a van in the Obama campaign.

-And he ends up in.
+And he ends up in no, ends up at the end.

-Name Vitor, and he's he's married to Michelle Obama's press flack.
+He's married to Michelle Obama's press flack.

-It's no different than somebody starting in the mail room at General Motors and ending up being the CEO.
+It's no different than somebody starting in the mailroom at General Motors and ending up being the CEO.

 Yeah, well, that generally takes years of accumulating experience, not a couple.

-Which, believe me, when you're running scam after scam after scam, you need people loyal to you.
+No, Vitor is in there because of total loyalty, which, believe me, when you're running scam after scam after scam, you need people loyal to you.

 You cannot have any whistleblowers in there.

-Just can't they even think Obama's mad at what's happened to VA.
+I think Obama's mad at what's happened to VA.

-Wait if they ever find out whistleblowers in there.
+Wait if they ever find out whistleblower's in there.

-Here's uh here's Ivy in Akron, Ohio.
+Here's Ivy in Akron, Ohio.

 It's great to have you with us.